Vegan soup is delicious and so easy to prepare..

-On a frigid winter day, nothing is more satisfying than a steaming bowl of vegan soup.
+On a frigid winter day, nothing offers greater satisfaction than a steaming bowl of vegan soup.
 What’s more, soups are cheap and easy to make, so they’re perfect for the novice cook.

 Every cuisine features at least one distinctive soup.
 Here are some of the most beloved vegan-friendly soups from countries around the world:

-• Minestrone—an Italian classic made from pasta, tomatos, beans, and flavorful herbs.
+- Minestrone—an Italian classic made from pasta, tomatoes, beans, and flavorful herbs.

-• Dal—India’s most popular soup, made from curried lentils or mung beans.
+- Dal—India’s most popular soup, featuring curried lentils or mung beans.

-• Borscht—the quintessential bright red beet-based Ukrainian soup.
+- Borscht—the quintessential bright red beet-based Ukrainian soup.
+It may be served hot or cold.

-• Hot and Sour Soup—While traditionally bird-hostile (contains both eggs and chicken stock), you can make a delicious vegan version with vegetable broth and tofu.
+- Hot and Sour Soup—While traditionally bird-hostile (contains both eggs and chicken stock), you can make a delicious vegan version of this Chinese soup with vegetable broth and tofu.

-• Tom Kha Gia—A coconut-based soup from Thailand.
-Like dal, it’s often served over rice rather than eaten from a bowl.
+- Tom Kha Gia—A coconut-based soup from Thailand.
+Like dal, it’s often served over rice instead of poured into a bowl.

-• Vegetable Soup—An American-style soup featuring coarsely-chopped vegetables served in a flavorful broth.
+- Vegetable Soup—An American-style soup featuring coarsely-chopped vegetables served in a flavorful broth often made from tomatoes.

 Neither canned soups nor soup cups can compare to the textures and flavors you’ll get by making soup from scratch, so let’s now cover the basics of how to make a delicious soup.